Ankitgup45/Online_Poll_Maker/README.md

 Real-Time Voting: Once the poll is created, users can vote by selecting one of the available options.

 Instant Results: After voting, the results are displayed in real-time.

+Usage
+Create a Poll:

+Enter a question and a list of options (separate options by commas).
+Submit the form to create the poll.
+Vote on a Poll:

+After the poll is created, the question and options will be displayed.
+Select an option and click the "Vote" button to cast your vote.
+View Results:

+After voting, the results will be displayed, showing how many people voted for each option.